pldn/facetcheck/README.md

 ```

 #### Configure facets
-The configuration object for facets (called `FACETS` in the conf file) is an object of facet configurations.
+The configuration object for facets (`/src/config_facets.ts`) is an object of facet configurations.
 The key of a facet configuration is the 'facet id' that is referenced from the class config.
 One facet configuration has these properties:

 ```
 /*